 So what do you think?
 If you’ve been to Montreal, what do you have to add?
 If you haven’t, what questions or comments do you have?
 I look forward to what you have to say!

 See all my posts from our Montreal to Quebec City road trip here.

-If you enjoyed this article, consider doing your search for Montreal hotel deals by clicking here, and search for cheap Montreal flights here, as I will get a small commission at no extra expense to you.
+If you enjoyed this article, consider using the following affiliate links for your search for Montreal hotel deals by clicking here, and search for cheap Montreal flights here, as I will get a small commission at no extra expense to you.
 Thanks, and happy travels!